 Welcome to my website.
 I have been offering counselling and psychotherapy in Wimbledon (SW19), South West and West London face-to-face and over the internet since 2000.

-I support women going through significant life changes e.g. bereavement, life-threatening illness, relationship issues and mid-life crisis.
+I support women going through significant life changes e.g. bereavement, trauma, life-threatening illness, relationship issues and mid-life crisis.
 They often experience feelings of isolation, anger, guilt, shame, insecurity, anxiety and despair.

 When my loved one died of Parkinson’s Disease, it gave me a deeper insight into suffering, loss and grief.
 Together with further professional training, I learnt that we can still live well oscillating between grief and restoration work and I want that for my clients too.
 Bereavement and grief is such a misunderstood and inevitable life stage and because of this, I have started specialising in this area.
 I want my clients to feel heard and accepted and that what they are going through is normal.
 I want to help them make sense of what is happening to them and to encourage them to develop personally and spiritually.